American Rescue Plan Act

 City of High Point Non-Profit Application Process – American Rescue Plan Act (ARPA) Funds

 On February 6, 2023, the Mayor and City Council approved an application process for American Rescue Plan Act (ARPA) funds allocated to the City of High Point.
 The City will accept applications from non-profit agencies for programs/services to be funded with these dollars.
 Up to $5,847,426 is available for allocation.

 Requests should be one-time and showcase program sustainability after the funds have been spent, if applicable.
 Submissions will be evaluated based on the themes from community input sessions held in November 2021, including employment, community programs, housing, education, and infrastructure, as well as the priorities of the Mayor and City Council.

 The application process will follow the below timeline:

-March 6 – The City of High Point, Non-Profit Application Process, is live.
-Click the link to begin applying.
+March 6 – The City of High Point, Non-Profit Application Process, is closed.

 March 22 – Q&A/workshop (staff available to answer questions on the application process) – 10 am, Council Chambers, High Point City Hall, 211 S Hamilton.
 Click to see the presentation from the 3.22 meeting

 April/May – Applications reviewed by the Finance Committee

 May/June – Recommendations for funding presented to High Point City Council